dmccan/yada-wiki/readme.txt

 == Description ==
 Yada Wiki provides a wiki post type, custom tags and categories, an index, and a table of contents option.
 The plugin allows you to link your wiki pages together using the wiki page titles.

 There are two easy to use shortcode buttons available on the editor toolbar.
+Rather than try to remember the shortcodes and their values, it is recommended that you use these buttons to generate the shortcodes for you.

 **The "Add Wiki Link" Button:**
 When you click the first button, the add wiki link button, a pop-up opens where you enter the title of the wiki page you are linking to in the "Link" text box.
 You can optionally enter text into the "Show" text box that you want to show for the link, or leave that blank to just show the title.